bdjbray/Prod-Des-Ece/README.md

 Input the username of a twitter user.Our product utilize the twitter api to get the recent 5 posts of the particular user.Then our product will use google natural language api to analyze the posts,and try to get the emotions or feelings of the user.
 Our plan is that with our product,our customers can analyze the emotions of their friends through the five recent posts.

+15 Sep
+We just uploaded our first code.
+We can use it to listen to a particular user, the information we got is in json.

 ## Recent User Stories for Mini Project One
 >I'm a Twitter user, I want to know my friend's feelings nowadays via his/her Tweets.